 ORION software has reduced the miles traveled by UPS drivers by around 100 million miles.
-According to UPS, this is a cut or around 100,00 metric tones of C02 emissions and 10 million gallons of fuel.
+According to UPS, this is a cut of around 100,00 metric tonnes of C02 emissions and 10 million gallons of fuel.

 FedEx Ground and Home Delivery services are branches of the FedEx corporation that deal with the last-mile ground shipping deliveries in the U.S.

-FedEx sorts deliveries by region and independent operators for FedEx Ground manage a fleet of drivers for each region.
-The company recently launched new map tools and route optimization improvements to better make each multi-stop route more efficient.
+FedEx sorts deliveries by region, and independent operators for FedEx Ground manage a fleet of drivers for each region.
+The company recently launched new map tools and route optimization improvements to make each multi-stop route more efficient.
 This is called dynamic route optimization (DRO).

 DRO is designed to:

-- Provide delivery drivers with real-time data on best routes to use when delivering their packages.
+- Provide large delivery teams with real-time data on the best routes to use when delivering their packages.

-- Balance out trips so that one delivery business van is never half loaded while another is crowded.
+- Balance out trips so that one delivery service van is never half loaded while another is crowded.